Introduction: When Search Becomes a Lifeline

 Behind Every Search Is a Story

-The next time someone types “why am I still tired after COVID?” they’re not just using a search engine they’re reaching out.
+When someone types, why am I still tired after COVID, they are not just using a search engine.
+They are reaching out.

-Behind the data is a person: a teacher struggling to return to work, a parent unable to keep up with daily life, a student fighting to concentrate.
+Behind the data is a teacher struggling to return to work, a parent unable to keep up with daily life, a student fighting to concentrate.
+Listening to search trends is a way to hear these voices and understand patient experience in real time.